san-bed/the-legend-of-zoe/README.md

 ![](https://github.com/San-Bed/The-Legend-of-Zoe/blob/main/banner.png)
 # The-Legend-of-Zoe
-A videogame built for my IFT 1025 - Programming II course.
-You play Zoe, Zelda's cousin, who must go in search of the Hexaforce's pieces to restore order to the world.
+This is a command-line videogame built for my IFT 1025 - Programming II course.
+You play Zoe, Zelda's cousin, who must go in search of the
+Hexaforce's pieces to restore order to the world.
 Zoe advances through the 6 levels of a dungeon, each level hides one of the pieces of Hexaforce.
 Made in collaboration with [Justin Michaud](https://github.com/justinmichaud5)